oracle-livelabs/database/datapump-x-platform-migration/05-xtts-rollforward-phase/xtts-rollforward-phase.md

     </details>

 You can execute the incremental backup and restore whenever you want.
-As they will minimize your downtime window you can run them on the cutover day more frequently to minimize the delta.
+As they will minimize your downtime window, you can run them on the cutover day more frequently to minimize the delta.

 ## Summary of this Lab
-In this lab you executed an incremental backup and restore.
-You can repeat this process as often as you want and probably more frequently on the cutover day. </br>
+In this lab, you executed an incremental backup and restore.
+You can repeat this process more often and more frequently on the cutover day. </br>
 The only requirement for each incremental restore is the current res.txt and incrbackup.txt from the backup.

 ![incremental backup restore process flow](./images/incremental-backup-restore.png " ")

 ### Backup (SOURCE)
-You used on source the xtt.properties file created in the previous lab without updating it (no new tablespace was added; only a datafile and this is handled by the package automatically):
+On source, you used the xtt.properties file created in the previous lab without updating it (no new tablespace was added; only a datafile and the script handled it automatically):

   ```
     <copy>